serhii-untilov/Payroll-SMB/README.md

 - 1 GB of memory
 - 1 CPU, 1 core
-- 1 GB of disk space for Docker containers (application and DBMS)
-- 1 GB of disk space for the database
+- 20 GB of disk space

-*The program has been tested in the specified configuration on a [DigitalOcean](https://www.digitalocean.com/products/droplets) VPS.
-See [Live Demo](https://payroll.untilov.com.ua).*
+*The program has been tested with the specified configuration on a [DigitalOcean](https://www.digitalocean.com/products/droplets) VPS.
+See the [live demo](https://payroll.untilov.com.ua).*

 ## Start the application